stevejford/anytimereview/apps/domainmarketplace/my-better-t-app/VERIFICATION_STATUS.md

 ## Summary

 All 4 verification comments have been successfully implemented:
-1. ✅ Prevented unnecessary API calls for seed listings on rent page
+1. ✅ Prevented unnecessary API calls for seed listings on hire page
 2. ✅ Added build configuration with watch_dirs to Wrangler config
 3. ✅ Optimized TypeScript resolution by removing paths mapping
 4. ✅ Created shared helper to centralize listing fetch logic